How to Use Colours in Office Design

 So, what is the impact of colours in the workplace?
 There is only one way to find out — by turning to science.

 In terms of colour preferences, this saying could not be more relevant.
 However, if you are curious about the all-time favourites, here’s some data: putting together the findings of 16 cross-cultural studies, it appears that green and blue are mentioned as the most beloved colours across different countries, genders, and ages.
 They are also most commonly found in nature and belong to the cold group, known to have a calming and relaxing effect on people.
 With that in mind, green and blue can be a “safe” option for office design.

-According to research blue appears to be the dominating brand colour in many industries — from communications to pharmaceuticals.
+According to existing research, blue appears to be the dominating brand colour in many industries — from communications to pharmaceuticals.
 Whereas purple and orange are the last preferred.
 Possibly because they are rare in nature — making people feel that these colours are artificial.